Nikhil-Grandhi/RAM/README.md

 # RAM
-This repository has single and dual port RAM's
+This repository has single and dual-port RAMs